AviatrixSystems/Docs/HowTos/openvpn_features.rst

 - **DUO Integration** Authenticates VPN user from Aviatrix gateways in addition to VPN cert authentication.
 - **OKTA Integration** Authenticates VPN user from Aviatrix gateways in addition to VPN cert authentication.
 - **MFA Integration** Combines LDAP and DUO for multi-factor authentication.
-- **Shared Certificate** Support a shared certificate arrangement among VPN users.
+- **Shared Certificate** Supports a shared certificate arrangement among VPN users.
 (When this option is is selected, you should enable additional authentication options to ensure secure access.)
-- **Client SAML Integration** Authenticates VPN user directly from Aviatrix VPN client to any IDP via SAML protocol.
+- **Client SAML Integration** Authenticates a VPN user directly from the Aviatrix VPN client to any IDP via SAML protocol.

 Authorization
 --------------